 I have a few favourites.
 Fabrika Domaća Kuhinja is among the top restaurants.
 It was just across the street from my office so the proximity was one of its plus sides.
 But the food is also something that made me come back.
 Their menu is not static, it changes every day.
 No reason to run out of new dishes to enjoy.
 Finally, their service is also excellent.
 Fabrika Domaća Kuhinja, Marka Miljanova 12, Novi Sad, Serbia

 What do you eat there?
 I love chicken dishes.
 Every time I visited the restaurant, I asked for the dish of the day.
 It varied all the time.
 Their menu included grilled, baked or stewed chicken fillet, pork and beef with white or red sauce and different vegetables.

-Typical local food?
 Meat is very much abundant here.
 Locals enjoy a variety of dishes made from mixed ground meat.
-These are the following that I was introduced to and enjoyed immensely:
+As for this guide to Serbia, I like to introduce some local food.

 Ćevapi, Ćevapi, also known as Balkan meatballs, is grilled skinless sausage made from a combination of minced beef, pork, lamb and seasoning.
 Typically, 5 to 10 pieces of these sausages are served with or inside a flatbread with some chopped fresh onions and cabbage, and a generous tablespoonful of sour cream or kajmak. (similar to clotted cream).